See 'The Good Place' blooper reel

 Danson, meanwhile, has a fairly effective coping strategy — booking a new job.
 “Yes, that’s how I handle breakups,” he quipped.
 “You can’t divorce me I quit!
 I’m going to work with Tina Fey and Robert Carlock.
 I’m going to play the mayor of Los Angeles.”
 (Read about his just-announced NBC comedy here.)

-Harper sang an original song about his pet dog Chico, the crowd gave the cast a massive standing ovation that even choked up Schur, and Bell weighed in on what would happen in two of her most indelible and forceful characters, Veronica Mars and Eleanor Shellstrop, ever met each other.
+Harper sang an original song about his pet dog Chico, the crowd gave the cast a massive standing ovation that even choked up Schur, the creator revealed that viewers will see a “new Janet” this season, and and Bell weighed in on what would happen if two of her most indelible and forceful characters, Veronica Mars and Eleanor Shellstrop, ever met each other.
 “That’s kind of a no contest,” answered Bell.
 “Veronica would slay Eleanor so bad.
 She would eat her.
 After Veronica gave her what for, Eleanor would have mad respect for her and want to be part of her crew.”

 The Good Place kicks off season 4 on Sept.
 26.